-The door becomes hot during use.
-Use a glove to open the door if the handle is hot.
+The door becomes hot during use - use gloves or a tool to prevent burns.

 Do not operate the stove with the door open.
 A fire hazard will result.

 To prevent smoke from entering the room, open the air control before opening the door.
 You can also open the door a small amount and let air enter the firebox.